cacartag/PremierLeagueStats/README.md

 a team based on custom metrics that I will need to calculate.

 To do:
+- [ ] Create python script to traverse json and output java class
 - [ ] Pull data from source
 - [ ] Parse data
 - [ ] Feed data into PostgreSQL database